 Surplus Note.
 As of December 31, 2023, the principal amount outstanding on the Surplus Note issued by Vidalia Re was \$1.4 billion, which is equal to the principal amount of the LLC Note.
 The principal amounts of the Surplus Note and the LLC Note have reached their peaks and are expected to decrease over time to coincide with the amount of policy reserves being contractually supported under the Vidalia Re Coinsurance Agreement.
 Both the LLC Note and the Surplus Note mature on December 31, 2030 and bear interest at an annual interest rate of 4.50%.
-This financing arrangement is nonrecourse to the Parent Company and Primerica Life, meaning that neither of these companies has guaranteed the Surplus Note or is otherwise liable for reimbursement for any payments triggered by the LLC Note's credit enhancement feature.
+This financing arrangement is non-recourse to the Parent Company and Primerica Life, meaning that neither of these companies has guaranteed the Surplus Note or is otherwise liable for reimbursement for any payments triggered by the LLC Note's credit enhancement feature.
 The Parent Company has agreed to support Vidalia Re's obligation to pay the credit enhancement fee incurred on the LLC Note.
 See Note 4 (Investments) for more information on the LLC Note.

 Revolving Credit Facility.
 On June 22, 2021, we amended and restated our unsecured \$200.0 million revolving credit facility ("Revolving Credit Facility") with a syndicate of commercial banks.
 The Revolving Credit Facility has a scheduled termination date of June 22, 2026.
 Amounts outstanding under the Revolving Credit Facility are borrowed, at our discretion, on the basis of either a Secured Overnight Financing Rate ("SOFR") rate loan, or a base rate loan.
 SOFR rate loans bear interest at a periodic rate equal to one-, three-, or six-month Adjusted Term SOFR, plus an applicable margin.
 Base rate loans bear interest at the highest of (a) the Prime Rate, (b) the Federal Funds Rate plus 0.50% and (c) one-month Adjusted Term SOFR plus 1.00%, plus an applicable margin.
 The Revolving Credit Facility also permits the issuance of letters of credit.
 The applicable margins are based on our debt rating with such margins for SOFR rate loans and letters of credit ranging from 1.00% to 1.625% per annum and for base rate loans ranging from 0.00% to 0.625% per annum.
 Under the Revolving Credit Facility, we incur a commitment fee that is payable quarterly in arrears and is determined by our debt rating.
 This commitment fee ranges from 0.10% to 0.225% per annum of the aggregate amount of the \$200.0 million commitment of the lenders under the Revolving Credit Facility that remains undrawn.
-During the year ended December 31, 2023, no amounts were drawn under the Revolving Credit Facility.
-As of December 31, 2023, we were in compliance with the covenants of the Revolving Credit Facility.
-Furthermore, no events of default occurred under the Revolving Credit Facility during the year ended December 31, 2023.
+During the year ended December 31, 2023, no amounts were drawn under the Revolving Credit Facility during the year ended December 31, 2023.